-Global Engagement and Research This course is cross-listed as INTB 4397-01 (28239)
+Global Engagement and Research

-(55) ( 55)
+This course is cross-listed as INTB 3361-01 (25242)

 Course Number: HON 3361H

 Instructor: Miljanic

-Instructional Mode: Synchronous
+Instructional Mode: Face-to-Face

-Class Number: 18433
+Class Number: 16475

 Days and Times: TTh 11:30 AM-1:00 PM

-This course allows students to take full advantage of the crossdisciplinary expertise of the instructor and the experiences of other seminar participants in order to grow into confident independent thinkers and critical global citizens.
+This course allows students to take full advantage of the crossdisciplinary expertise of the instructor and the experiences of other seminar participants and grow into confident independent thinkers and critical global citizens.
 First, we will introduce core readings from across the social sciences, equipping students with a set of common tools for examining globalization.
 Second, students have the opportunity to become experts in a sub-field of globalization of their choice, which can range from energy and property rights to politics and economics to popular culture.
 Finally, students will conduct independent research, allowing them to study in depth a particular globalization question.
-Students are encouraged to explore a topic that is most interesting and important to them, and to consider expanding their independent research project beyond this course into a Senior Honors Thesis and beyond.
+Students are encouraged to explore a topic that is most interesting and important to them, and to consider expanding their independent research project beyond this course, into a Senior Honors Thesis and beyond.